OrbQuest: The Search For Seven Wards: Plot

-OrbQuest is an adventure/fantasy role-playing game that revolves around a powerful, mystic object called the Orb, which has been shattered into seven pieces called Wards.
-The seven Wards were scattered, each located in one of the seven corners of the world, housed in a pyramid.
-King Cricken accidentally destroyed the Orb when casting magics to defeat the Evil Ones (sending them back to their netherworld), and then disappeared in a flash of thunder.
-The forces of Evil were weakened that day, but they have started to become powerful once again.
-It is up to the player to take over King Cricken's quest by finding the pieces of the Orb and reassemble this powerful device to put a stop to the spread of Evil.
+OrbQuest is an adventure/fantasy role-playing game that involves a powerful, mystic object known as the Orb, which has been shattered into seven pieces called Wards.
+The seven Wards were scattered to the seven corners of the world, with each Ward located inside a pyramid.
+King Cricken inadvertently destroyed the Orb while using magic to send the Evil Ones home to their netherworld, and then the King also disappeared with a flash of thunder.
+While the Evil forces were weakened temporarily, they have begun to become powerful again.
+The player character must resume the quest of King Cricken by finding all the pieces of the Orb and reassemble the device to end the spread of Evil.

 Gameplay

-The onscreen character's movement is controlled using a mouse, moving the mouse in the direction the player wishes the adventurer to move.
-By positioning the character over a city, town, or pyramid, the player double-clicks the mouse button with the cursor placed on top of the character.
-This opens the "gates" of the city, and the screen environment changes to that of the locale's interior.
-Movement via the mouse moves the character to the taverns, grocery stores, armories, weaponry shops, magic shops, and temples within a city.
+The player controls the movement of the character onscreen by moving the mouse in the direction the player wants the adventurer to move.
+By moving the character over a city, town, or pyramid, the player double-clicks on that icon so the character enters the interior of that locale.
+Movement using the mouse also moves the character to the businesses and temples within a city.
 A game in progress can only be saved while the character is in a town or city.

-When confronted by an opponent, the player places the character next to the monster, positions the cursor over the beastie, and presses the mouse "fire" button.
-A message appears on screen to inform the player of the damage inflicted upon both the creature and the character in the exchange of blows.
+When confronted by an opponent, the player moves the character adjacent to the monster and moves the cursor over the monster, pressing the mouse "fire" button to attack.
+A message on screen notifies the player how much the damage both the creature and the character suffer as they attack each other.
 The character has the attributes of Strength, Intelligence, Wisdom, Dexterity, Charisma and Constitution, each of which is determined randomly by the computer, although the player can reroll as many times as desired.
-The player can play either an old character or create a new one when booting the game.
+The player can either use an existing character or create a new one when loading the game.
 The player selects class, gender, and race.
-The three player classes are fighter, spellcaster, and thief, and for race elf, dwarf, halfling, half-orc, and human are all available.
+The three available player classes are fighter, spellcaster, and thief, and the available races are elf, dwarf, halfling, half-orc, and human.